-The Spokane Regional Stormwater Manual (SRSM) outlines erosion and sediment control (ESC) requirements, which are equivalent to Core Element #2, Construction Stormwater Pollution Prevention, in Appendix 1 of the Permit.
-An ESC plan is a requirement of the construction permit process and is equivalent to the Permit's Construction Stormwater Pollution Prevention Plan (Construction SWPPP).
-Controlling erosion and preventing sediment and other pollutants from leaving the project site during the construction phase is achievable through implementation and selection of BMPs that are appropriate both to the site and to the season during which construction takes place.
+The SRSM outlines Erosion and Sediment Control (ESC) requirements, which are equivalent to Core Element #2, Construction Stormwater Pollution Prevention, in Appendix 1 of the Permit.
+An ESC plan is a requirement of the construction permit process and is equivalent to the Permit's Construction Stormwater Pollution Prevention Plan

+(Construction SWPPP).
+Controlling erosion and preventing sediment and other pollutants from leaving the project site during the construction phase is achievable through implementation and selection of BMPs that are appropriate both to the site and to the season during which construction occurs.